Tuesday, December 3, 2024

 Macrocytic anemia.

-The red cells are large and oval in shape and the MCV (mean corpuscular volume) volume in macrocytic anemia is on the average over 115fL [f=10 to the power of -15] and each red cell have a central pallor.
+The red cells are large and oval in shape and the MCV (mean corpuscular volume) volume in macrocytic anemia is on average over 115fL [f=10 to the power of -15] and each red cell has a central pallor.
 Mild leukopenia and thrombocytopenia also accompany a high MCV.
 The neutrophils have 6 or more lobed nuclei.

-Serum LDH (lactic dehydrogenase enzyme) and unconjugated bilirubin are higher due to high turnover of the red cell precursors in the bone marrow.
+Serum LDH (lactic dehydrogenase enzyme) and unconjugated bilirubin are higher due to a high turnover of the red cell precursors in the bone marrow.

 In most cases, MRI of the spine is not essential.
 In case of any doubts, a bone marrow examination can clinch the diagnosis.